simtlix/simfinity-fe/FORM_CUSTOMIZATION_README.md

 4. **Performance**: Keep custom onChange functions lightweight
 5. **Error Handling**: Return appropriate error messages for validation failures
 6. **State Consistency**: Use the provided setter functions to maintain form state
+7. **Mode-Specific Logic**: Use different customizations for create vs edit modes when needed
+8. **Collection Management**: Collections work in both create and edit modes - users can add items to collections when creating new entities
+9. **Error Recovery**: Always provide user-friendly error messages and recovery options in onError callbacks
+10. **Success Flow**: Use onSuccess callbacks to provide clear feedback and appropriate navigation

 ## Troubleshooting